 (B) terminate a resident's contract for just cause after a written 30-day notice;

 (C) terminate a contract immediately, after notice to the department, if the provider finds that a resident creates a serious or immediate threat to the health, safety, or welfare of other residents of the assisted living facility.
-During evening hours and on weekends or holidays, notice to DHS must be made to 1-800-458-9858;
+During evening hours and on weekends or holidays, notice to HHSC must be made to 1-800-458-9858;

 (D) present grievances, file complaints, or provide information to state agencies or other persons without threat of reprisal or retaliation;